secure-systems-lab/code-style-guidelines/c_coding_style.md

 as true when it comes to reading computer code; both our own as well as code written by others.

-When reading code with consistent style, the repetitiveness tricks you into tuning out the style completely: your brain no longer considers it important to care about and you are able to see the deeper structure and semantics of code, and when you stop unconsciously judging code by its style you start judging code by its **worth**.
-Mistakes start to jump out at you, and you begin to see useful patterns that can be applied to other areas of the codebase.
+When reading code with consistent style, its repetitiveness tricks you into tuning out the style completely: your brain no longer considers it important important to bother caring about and you begin to notice strange code structure or missing semantics.
+When you stop unconsciously judging code by how much you like or dislike its style you naturally start judging code by its **worth instead**.
+Mistakes start to jump out at you, and you begin to see useful, reusable solutions that you had previously overlooked.

 So please keep that in mind while reading this document; there is a higher purpose to all of this, I promise.